Identity Records tasks

 When constructing a Studio workflow, an Identity Report task can draw input data from a Document Report or Autofill task, information extracted from a Profile Data Capture task or from any global workflow input data that has been configured in the Studio Workflow Builder.

-Please note: For Identity Enhanced reports, applicants with 1-character last name are allowed for all countries except for GBR
+Please note: For Identity Enhanced reports, applicants with 1-character last name are allowed for all countries except for GBR.
+Applicants with country GBR must have last names of at least two non-whitespace characters.

-result with no breakdown information is returned.
+If you don't provide date of birth or address information, a consider result with no breakdown information is returned.
 This is an invalid response and should be interpreted as a failed report.
-Additionally, ensure that none of the required data contains special or non-ASCII characters, including symbols such as ()
+Additionally, ensure that none of the required data contains special or non-ASCII characters, including symbols such as (), @, ;, etc., as these may result in processing errors or invalid responses.

 Below you will find an illustrated example of a Studio workflow running an Identity Enhanced report: